cea-hpc/pcocc/docs/source/manpages/man1/batch.rst

     \-\-mount TAG=PATH[,type=virtio-9p|virtio-fs][,readonly=true|false]
               Export a host directory as a 9p or virtio-fs mount point on every VM of the cluster (see :ref:`pcocc-9pmount-tutorial(7)<9pmount>`).
 May be specified multiple times.
 Type defaults to *virtio-9p* and readonly defaults to *false*.
 A mount with the same tag in the template is overridden.

+    \-\-image [TPL=]IMAGE
+              Override the boot image of a template for this job only.
+The *TPL=* qualifier selects which template to override and is required when the cluster definition uses more than one template.
+May be specified multiple times.
+The override is not recorded in the cluster definition, so a cluster started this way cannot be saved with :ref:`pcocc-save(1)<save>`.

     -h, \-\-help
               Show this message and exit.